bigskysoftware/htmx/www/attributes/kt-trigger.md

 * `changed` - the event will only change if the value of the element has changed
 * `delay:<timing declaration>` - a delay will occur before an event triggers a request.
 If the event is seen again it will reset the delay.
-* `swap:<timing declaration>` - delay the time between when a request finishes and a swap occurs.
-This can be used to synchronize with CSS transitions (e.g. fade out) before elements are removed from the DOM.
-* `settle:<timing declaration>` - delay the time between when swap finishes and the DOM settles.
-This can be used to synchronize with CSS transitions (e.g. fade out) after elements are added to the DOM.

 Here is an example of a search box that searches on `keyup`, but only if the search value has changed and the user hasn't typed anything new for 1 second: